 The blue dot at the bottom of the map, showing Fort Worth in 1890, marks where the men were waiting: where the tracks of the Fort Worth & New Orleans railroad and the tracks of the Missouri Pacific railroad intersected.
 Today’s Lancaster Avenue would be at the top of the map.
 The railroad intersection was 1.3 miles south of the Missouri Pacific Infirmary (later “St. Joseph Hospital”).
 As you can see, that railroad intersection was out in the country back then.
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

-But no more.
 This photo shows where that railroad intersection would be today, near Cantey and St. Louis streets on the near South Side: the tracks of the Fort Worth & New Orleans railroad on the left, the tracks of the Missouri-Kansas-Texas (MKT or Katy, part of the Missouri Pacific network) railroad on the right.
 (The two tracks were rerouted in the 1990s; now the two tracks approach each other but do not intersect.)